WaniaAzamm/heckto-ecommerce/README.md

 # Hackathon Project: Figma Template to Multi-Page E-Commerce Website

-This project involves converting a Figma template into a fully functional, responsive e-commerce website using **Next.js** and **React**.
+This project involves converting a Figma template into a fully functional, responsive e-commerce website using **Next.js** and **tailwand css**.
 The project includes 15 multiple pages such as Home, About, Contact, FAQ, and various e-commerce-related pages like product listings, product details, cart, checkout, and more.
 It is fully responsive and follows best practices for modern web development.

 ---